1g4-mirror/pv/docs/pv.1.md

     data quickly but of unknown size, and the next part processes it slowly.
-With "*quick* **\| pv -U - \|** *slow*", a progress bar is displayed with unknown size for the *quick* part, then a second is shown with a known size for the *slow* part.
+With "*quick* **\| pv -U - \|** *slow*", a progress bar is displayed with unknown size for the *quick* part, then a second is shown with a known size and ETA for the *slow* part.

 ## Alternative operating modes